-From tomorrow, Wales Arts Review will spend the run up to National Flash Fiction Day celebrating the shorter form by publishing a series of stories specially commissioned from some of Wales’ most exciting voices.
+How to Write Flash Fiction – from tomorrow, Wales Arts Review will spend the run up to National Flash Fiction Day celebrating the shorter form by publishing a series of stories specially commissioned from some of Wales’ most exciting voices.
 We preview this exciting venture with an essay explaining the craft from award-winning flash fiction author Jane Roberts.

 Lydia Davis does it… George Saunders does it… Cynan Jones does it… We all do it – to varying degrees – whether we acknowledge it, or not.
 From a multitude of titles, one that has commonly adhered is ‘flash fiction’, or ‘flash’ – for those who like their short fiction with short titles.

-Although a universal title might be argued, it is futile to attempt to define the exact, universal boundaries of a flash; these are wide-ranging.
+Although a universal title might be argued, it is futile to attempt to define the exact, universal boundaries of a flash fiction piece; these are wide-ranging.
 A total word count can range between a sentence, a 1000 words, or more.
 Perhaps it is useful to consider graffiti in this matter of dimension, say those etched onto the walls of the public and private houses in Pompeii.
 Flash, much like a piece of graffiti, has to convey a message – a timeless glimpse into a distant or present world – with a paucity of words.
 Few words, yet not words written lightly or in haste.
 The notion that flash is timed, quick-fire writing is erroneous; such writing does indeed exist and has many followers, yet a writer of flash fiction does not necessarily have urgency of time – unlike the Roman lover graffiti-ing on the walls of Pompeii’s public baths.
 However, the urgency, or immediacy, of the textual content remains.

-It should be stated too, that the idea of flash is not to subjugate the content of a naturally lengthy story into unconscionable brevity.
+It should be stated too, that the idea of flash fiction is not to subjugate the content of a naturally lengthy story into unconscionable brevity.
 Précis and precise writing can be very different.
 Nor is the writing of a longer piece of fiction merely the act of putting a flash on the short story rack till its backbone snaps and becomes flaccid.
 That is torture – for the words and reader alike.
 The story will die, along with the interest of the reader.

 Again, ‘experimental’ is a word often associated with flash.
 Yet ‘experimental’ is a word that can apply to the wider field of fiction format.
 Is not Eleanor Catton’s novel The Luminaries experimental at 832 pages long?
 So why should revered translator, novelist, and pin-up of flash fiction, Lydia Davis, be deemed avant-garde at eighteen words short?

-How to go about writing a piece of flash fiction?
+How to write a piece of flash fiction?
 For any exemplum of writing there are rules to be found, rules to be practised, yet also there are rules to be broken: whatever the writing, the writer’s personality and style should shine through with an unyoked authenticity, because it is that which defines them to their readership rather than the number of adverbs that have been removed from the page.

 Flash fiction lends itself in a very natural way to distilled sentiments and statements.
 Therefore, as a primer to the art of flash, let us contemplate, not the rules of writing per se, but rather the process of distilling a spirit.